egil/alfac/README.md

-﻿An console based Apache Log File to Access database converter.
+﻿An console based Apache Log File to Access database converter for Windows.